apache/commons-lang/.github/pull_request_template.md

 - [ ] Read the [ASF Generative Tooling Guidance](https://www.apache.org/legal/generative-tooling.html) if you use Artificial Intelligence (AI).
 - [ ] I used AI to create any part of, or all of, this pull request.
 - [ ] Run a successful build using the default [Maven](https://maven.apache.org/) goal with `mvn`; that's `mvn` on the command line by itself.
 - [ ] Write unit tests that match behavioral changes, where the tests fail if the changes to the runtime are not applied.
-This may not always be possible, but it is a best-practice.
+This may not always be possible, but it is a best practice.
 - [ ] Write a pull request description that is detailed enough to understand what the pull request does, how, and why.
 - [ ] Each commit in the pull request should have a meaningful subject line and body.
 Note that a maintainer may squash commits during the merge process.